Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 If a person is late on their child support payments, then they will technically be in arrears, and the state may put a lien on their property.
 When we are talking about personal injury cases, it is possible for the state to put a lien on the personal injury settlement.

 The state of California has significant authority to garnish a person’s wages in order to collect unpaid child support.
 Because child support payments come about as a result of a court order, the state will force a person to pay it.
 If the other parent who has not received the support requested legal assistance in the past to recover child support payments, there may already be a lien in place.
-Usually, individuals received a certified letter from the state letting them know about the child support that they owe.
+Usually, individuals receive a certified letter from the state letting them know about the child support that they owe.

 If the state does decide to come after a personal injury settlement that you receive in order to pay down your child support debt, you and the insurance company that will be paying the claim will be notified.